julianjca/juliancanderson.com/content/blog/2020-mid-year-review/index.md

 The other course that I bought was a mistake.
 I don't think that it is worth the investment, sadly I can't do a refund for it.
 This is a lesson to learn in the future that you need to do a lot of research before putting an investment even on education and your personal growth.

 #### - Learn a new language

-My initial goal was to learn German but currently I am learning Korean for fun.
+My initial goal was to learn German but currently, I am learning Korean for fun.

 ### Travel

-During this time I don't think I can fulfil my travelling goals.
-The conference that I should have attend also got canceled.
+During this time I don't think I can fulfill my traveling goals.
+The conference that I should have attended also got canceled.

 ### Relationship